aau-claaudia/hpc/docs/ucloud/guides/sensitive-data-on-ucloud.md

     *(Sensitive data can only be added to registered and approved project folders and must **NOT** be placed in My Workspace.)*

+### Sensitive data only allowed in dedicated projects
+Sensitive data may only be handled within a dedicated UCloud research project and must **never** be stored or processed inside your personal "My Workspace."
+This ensures that all sensitive data is properly registered, tracked, and linked to a project with a workzone number for compliance.

 <br>